 - MRI scan

 You may be able to reduce your risk of anal cancer by reducing your exposure to HIV and HPV.
-There is a vaccine available that protects against four types of HPV.
+A vaccine can protect against HPV.
+Talk to your doctor about the vaccine.